-In this latest Office Hours, Chair Gensler explains why intermediaries for investment contracts are required to comply with securities laws and register with the U.S. Securities and Exchange Commission.
+In this Office Hours, Chair Gensler explains why intermediaries for investment contracts are required to comply with securities laws and register with the U.S. Securities and Exchange Commission.

 Sign up for emails that will deliver SEC News direct to your inbox.

 - Lufkin Advisors, LLC; Chauncey Forbush Lufkin IIISep 20, 2023

 - Concord Management LLC and Michael MatlinSep 19, 2023

 - Faiz M. Chowdhury, DTI Holdings, Inc., and Quantum Age CorporationSep 19, 2023

 - Faulding Inc. (n/k/a Alpharma Specialty Pharma)Sep 20, 2023

 - Dragon Mining Corporation (a/k/a Dragon Diamond Corporation)Sep 20, 2023

 - Action Industries, Inc.Sep 20, 2023